 Your wall is up and secure now, but it’s not yet strong.
 Brace it with some long pieces of lumber extending to the ground (you’ll take them off later, so use the good stuff), then repeat the wall framing process for the two neighboring side walls.

 When you’ve framed the last wall (the one with the door) and raised it, check and adjust all walls so they’re straight and plumb.
 This may take some time, but don’t continue until you’ve correctly finished this detail.
 Use taut strings (as you did when assembling the floor frame) to make sure the top edges of the walls are truly straight.
 When you’re satisfied, get ready to cut and apply another layer of 2-by-6s over the existing top plate.
-You’ll need to arrange these parts so they overlap the joints between wall segments (see “Post Top Detail,” at the bottom left corner of the illustration), but there’s another detail you need to address first.
+You’ll need to arrange these parts so they overlap the joints between wall segments (see “Post Top Detail,” at the bottom left corner of the illustration below), but there’s another detail you need to address first.

-Our Post Top Diagram shows you how two 6-by-6s or log posts should be installed extending from the top corners of the side walls to provide support for the porch roof.
+The illustration below shows you how two 6-by-6s or log posts should be installed extending from the top corners of the side walls to provide support for the porch roof.
 Begin by fastening two 6-by-6 vertical posts to the front corners, then rest three horizontal 6-by-6s on top, extending to the porch posts temporarily supported by props of lumber.
 When all this is in place, tie everything together with a second 2-by-6 top plate.

 What you should have at this stage is the four walls of the cabin raised, with an additional 4-foot frame extension from the cabin’s front wall, which will support the porch roof.
 The roof fits over the cabin walls and porch in exactly the same way.
 Here’s a tip: In general, you can use 12-inch spikes to hold together large framing posts, such as the 6-by-6s described above, but you have to drive them into pilot holes.
 Although spikes aren’t strong enough to resist shear loads, they do an excellent job holding one part in place over another.